 Spine surgery may be necessary to repair an injury or correct a deformity.
-Memorial Spine offers many different types of spine surgery.
-Our most common surgical procedures are:
+At Memorial Spine, our most common surgical procedures are:

 Interbody fusion -- this is just one way of fusing two adjacent vertebrae together so that there is little or no movement between them.
 Our surgeons offer minimally invasive spinal fusion that can result in faster recovery times and a decreased risk of complications.
 There are several ways to reach the spine for interbody fusion.